Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 Surging Cyan Rivers Drown Thought

-**Various Contingencies**

-- When moving up...
-(3 Saintly)
-- When moving down...
-(3 Vile)
-- When moving left...
-(3 Unhinged)
-- When moving...
-(5 Feral)
-- When moving in a circle...
-(1 Artistic)
-- When breathing a Soul...
-(3 Saintly)
-- After using all six Castes (without repeats)...
-(1 Random)
-- When a turn passes while having 5 or less Value remaining...
-(1 Unhinged)
-- When reshuffle deck...

-**Low priority nitpicks**

-* Potential softlock with Apis constrict + him dying after applying his constrict
-* Epsilon's vulnerability markings cause confusion.
-* Double speed enemies still seem to occasionally return to their previous tile.

 **UI**

 * Inspect elements in the sidebar to know what they do.
-* Add tile abilties.
-Like "opens on room clear".
-Maybe make returnExits different too.
-* Cool sliding animation in Inventory/Modules.

 **Rooms & Creatures**